 Before his tenure at EIA, McCurdy had a distinguished career in Congress, spending 14 years (1981-1995) in the House of Representatives as the Member from the Fourth Congressional District of Oklahoma.
 He attained numerous leadership positions, including Chairman of the House Intelligence Committee.
 As a House Member, McCurdy played a major role in enacting numerous important legislative initiatives, including: the 1988 National Superconductivity Competitiveness Act; the 1985 Goldwater-Nichols Act, which reorganized the Department of Defense; the Nunn-McCurdy Amendment in 1982, requiring congressional notification of Department of Defense cost overruns of 15 percent or more; and the 1993 National Service Legislation, which originated in a bill introduced by Representative McCurdy and Senator Nunn.

 Dave McCurdy was appointed by Secretary of Defense Robert Gates to the Defense Policy Board and served on the board from 2008-2011 in both the Bush and Obama administrations.
-He currently serves on a number of not-for-profit boards including: the Center for Strategic and Budgetary Analysis, Business Council for Sustainable Energy, The Center for Energy Workforce Development, the Alliance to Save Energy, LMI (Logistics Management Institute), the United States Energy Association and Vice President, Resource Development of The Economic Club of Washington D.C.
+He currently serves on a number of not-for-profit boards including: the Center for Strategic and Budgetary Assessments, Business Council for Sustainable Energy, The Center for Energy Workforce Development, the Alliance to Save Energy, LMI (Logistics Management Institute), the United States Energy Association and Vice President, Resource Development of The Economic Club of Washington D.C.

 McCurdy is a 1972 graduate of the University of Oklahoma and received his J.D. in 1975 from Oklahoma Law School.
 As a Rotary International Graduate Fellow, he studied international economics at the University of Edinburgh, Scotland.
 He also held a commission in the United States Air Force Reserve, attaining the rank of major and serving as a Judge Advocate General (JAG).

 McCurdy and his wife, Dr. Pam McCurdy, a physician specializing in child psychiatry, live in McLean, VA.
-They have three grown children, Josh, Cydney and Shannon and two sons-in-law and two grandsons.
+They have three grown children, Josh, Cydney and Shannon and two sons-in-law and three grandsons.